grahamwjohnson/KenazLBM/docs/index.md

 ### Preprocessing

 The first step is to preprocess your data.
-This command will filter the data and histogram equalize it to prepare for input ot the BSE.
+This command will filter the data and histogram equalize it to prepare for input to the BSE.
 The zero-centered histogram equalization (ZHE) scheme looks at the first 24 hours (default) present in your files (missing data included in time calculation), then applies the calculated equalization scheme to all data.
-To change the hours used for equalization clculation, pass in a different value for '24' below.
+To change the hours used for equalization calculation, pass in a different value for '24' below.
 Preprocessing may take multiple minutes per file for large EDF files (e.g. 5-10 GB) depending on CPU and RAM resources.

 ```bash
 kenazlbm preprocess --input /path/to/parent_dir --eq_hrs 24